gvenezia/d3-particle-simulation/README.md

+# D3 Particle Simulation
+A force network simulates flow between states.

+Each particle represents (at least) one "subject" or "object" in an experiment or simulation.
+Since many particles overlap paths, I've elected to have them perfectly overlap, but each node could be offset (perhaps with curved paths) in order to show quantity.

+The particle moves along the path that was created in the simulation (see particle-paths.csv).
+The simulation will reset after it completes, or within 5 seconds.
+You can double click to isolate one node.

+When one particles enters a node and two exit, that means that two different paths This force network simulates flow between states.

-# D3 boilerplate
+## D3 boilerplate
-This project has been adapted from Willam Soares' webpack-babel setup   which you can find below under the next main heading.
+This project has been adapted from Willam Soares' webpack-babel setup, which you can find below under the next main heading.

 ***